-A. If you would like more specific information or wish to visit a particular UW Center, contact the Office of Student Services at the campus of your choice.
-Names, addresses, and telephone numbers of the 13 UW Centers campuses are included in this catalog.
+A. If you would like more specific information or wish to visit a particular UW Center, contact the Student services office at the campus of your choice.
+Names, addresses and telephone numbers of the 13 UW Centers campuses are included in this catalog.